Inside the black box: Neural network-based real-time prediction of US recessions: Data

+One major practical challenge with NBER business cycle dates is that they are often announced with significant publication delays.
 Table 2 presents the peak and trough dates of the US business cycle from 1980 to 2021, along with their corresponding announcement dates.
-The publication lags for the most recent six recessions range from 5 to 21 months, with troughs being identified later than peaks on average.
-While the NBER business cycle dates remain unchanged once finalized, the presence of publication lags complicates the creation of real-time versions of the NBER recession indicator.
-To address this, the NBER recession indicator in ALFRED is constructed under the assumption that the previous state remains unchanged until a new turning point is officially announced.
+The publication lags for the recessions in the table range from 5 to 21 months, with troughs being identified later than peaks on average.
+While the NBER business cycle dates remain unchanged once finalized, publication lags complicate the creation of real-time versions of the NBER recession indicator.
+To address this, the NBER recession indicator in ALFRED is constructed assuming the previous state remains unchanged until a new turning point is officially announced.